mainawycliffe/kamanda/README.md

 [![](https://github.com/mainawycliffe/kamanda/workflows/Go%20Linting/badge.svg)](https://github.com/mainawycliffe/kamanda/actions?query=workflow%3A%22Go+Linting%22)
 [![](https://github.com/mainawycliffe/kamanda/workflows/Go%20Release/badge.svg)](https://github.com/mainawycliffe/kamanda/actions?query=workflow%3A%22Go+Release%22)

+> Use `kamanda users` instead of `kamanda auth`, which is being remove after being deprecated in the previous version (v0.8.0).

 Kamanda helps manage your Firebase Project from the terminal.
 It helps you manage user data in Firebase Authentication.
 You can add, remove, update, list and search Firebase users from your console.
 Functionalities for Cloud Firestore and Cloud